 International student from Vietnam

-Passionate about art, movies, music?
+Passionate about art, films, and/or music?

-Strasbourg is home to
+Strasbourg is home to:

 - 10 museums

 - 4 theaters